IvayloDankolov/advent-2025/docs/problem5.md

 Anyway, let's get into it and see if I can properly get into the go mood.
 Reject abstraction, embrace for loops.

 That took a hot minute and it's 120 lines of pure for loop.
 We only had to lambda 2 times because even go isn't insane enough to not have builtin sort and binary partition I guess.
 Perfection!

+## Part 2 impressions

+See folks, that's why you do not brute force.
+1/100 times it may or may not pay off.
+Premature optimization is the key to success.
+That's how that famous saying goes, right?
+Right?

+Also I do find it amusing that if I had actually bothered to fully remove overlapping ranges rather than just the redundant ones I could've gotten away with not touching anything other than the last 3 lines.
+Now I have tweak one line in the cleaner too.
+Sadness.

+Oh no, I forgot how anal Go is about packages.
+I guess the runner idea is just impossible the way it's organized right now and I need janky hacks to get around it.
+Even more sadness.

+That was such an enormous waste of time.
+Let's solve the actual thing in 10 seconds now, I guess...